tballison/commoncrawl-fetcher-lite/README.md

 11. `truncated` -- (not included in the example) if the file was truncated, this is populated with a cause.
 The most common cause is `length`.
 12. `url` -- the target URL for this file

-**Note:** AWS does not allow anonymous access to Common Crawl's S3 bucket.
+**Note:** AWS does not allow anonymous access to Common Crawl's S3 bucket -- see [access-the-data](https://commoncrawl.org/access-the-data/).
 If you'd prefer to use S3 instead of HTTPS, see [ConfiguringTheFetch](ConfiguringTheFetch.md).

 ## Steps to run the fetcher
 ### 1. Specify What is Wanted